Lead & Engage Student Programs

 Mark Luchinsky in his dorm room

-The Dilemmas of Democracy Program was funded through a generous gift from Art and Betty Glenn.
-They provided funding for a year-long conversation around the dilemmas of democracy, including a lecture and a faculty symposium.
+The Dilemmas of Democracy Lecture was funded through a generous gift from Art and Betty Glenn.
 Art and Betty Glenn are loyal Penn State alumni.
 Art graduated with a bachelor of science degree in mechanical engineering in 1956, and Betty graduated with bachelor of science degree in home economics in 1957.
 Art is retired after a career at GE where he served as a vice president of multiple units.
 Art is a devoted volunteer and supporter of Penn State and the Schreyer Honors College.
 He served for many years on the External Advisory Board for the Honors College.
 Penn State honored Art as an Outstanding Engineering Alumnus in 1990, an Alumni Fellow in 1996, and a Distinguished Alumni in 2005.

 • The State Theatre